Key lettings legislation and compliance dates for 2022 and beyond

 From the end of the temporary Covid-adjusted right to rent checks to new material information rules for portal listings, landlords are going to need letting agents' guidance more than ever in 2022 when it comes to compliance.

-Although there are fewer Covid-related deadlines on the horizon for 2022, there's still plenty going on in lettings legislation.
+Although there are fewer Covid-related deadlines on the horizon, there's still plenty going on in 2022 for lettings legislation.
 Right to rent checks will return to normal, and landlords and agents alike will need to start digitising their systems for Making Tax Digital.

-Plus, you'll need to keep tabs on the evolving energy crisis and plans to increase minimum energy efficiency standards - and prepare for the Renters' Reform Bill white paper, expected to land in early 2022.
+Plus, you'll need to keep tabs on the evolving cost of living crisis and plans to increase minimum energy efficiency standards - and prepare for the Renters' Reform Bill now that the white paper has been released.

 The key lettings dates in 2022 and beyond